ctbarna/npmap.js/README.md

     git clone https://github.com/nationalparkservice/npmap.js.git
     cd npmap.js
     npm install

-    make
+Then use [Grunt](http://gruntjs.com/) to build the library:

+    grunt build

-The [browserify](https://github.com/substack/node-browserify) package is used to combine dependencies.
+Internally, the Grunt task uses [browserify](https://github.com/substack/node-browserify) to combine dependencies.
 It is installed locally, along with other required packages, when you run `npm install`.
-Running `make` builds NPMap.js, using [UglifyJS](https://github.com/mishoo/UglifyJS) to create minified versions in `dist/`.
+The build task also uses [uglify](https://github.com/gruntjs/grunt-contrib-uglify) and [cssmin](https://npmjs.org/package/grunt-contrib-cssmin) to create minified versions in `dist/`.

-If you are interested in extending or helping with the development of NPMap.js, you may want to use the watcher tool, [nodemon](https://github.com/remy/nodemon).
-It watches your code and rebuilds the library when it detects a change.

-Nodemon is not part of the package file, so if you'd like to use it, you will need to install it with npm:

-    npm install -g nodemon

-You will also want to add the following line to the .nodemonignore file, otherwise it will rebuild multiple times:

-    dist/*

-To tell nodemon to watch your code and remake on every change, run the command:

-    nodemon -x "make -f" Makefile

 ## Documentation